-Preferred Stock Warrants-During 2000 and 2001, we entered into a series of marketing agreements with various partners, in which we issued warrants to purchase an aggregate of 335,088 shares of our Series B convertible preferred stock at \$9.93 per share and 147,500 shares of our Series C convertible preferred stock at \$2.87 per share.
+Preferred Stock Warrants-During 2000 and 2001, we entered into a series of marketing agreements with various partners, in which we issued warrants to purchase an aggregate of 167,544 shares of our Series B convertible preferred stock at \$19.86 per share and 73,750 shares of our Series C convertible preferred stock at \$5.74 per share.
 The warrants were generally exercisable upon issuance or upon the achievement of certain milestones.
-During 2003, we issued 10,000 shares of Series C convertible preferred stock in connection with the exercise of a warrant for total proceeds of approximately \$29,000.
+During 2003, we issued 5,000 shares of Series C convertible preferred stock in connection with the exercise of a warrant for total proceeds of approximately \$29,000.
 All other warrants expired unexercised prior to December 31, 2005.

 During the period the warrants were outstanding, we periodically evaluated the probability that the partners would meet the various milestones, if applicable.
 Once a determination was made that it was probable that a milestone would be met, we valued the portion of the warrant that became exercisable and recognized the corresponding amount as expense over the remaining term of the warrant.
 The deemed fair value of these warrants was estimated using the Black-Scholes-Merton pricing model.
-As no milestones were achieved during the years ended December 31, 2003, 2004 and 2005 or the three months ended March 31, 2006, no warrants were valued during those periods.
+As no milestones were achieved during the years ended December 31, 2003, 2004 and 2005, no warrants were valued during those periods.